wanghuiSTDU/Group-Representation-of-Global-Intrinsic-Symmetry/README.md

 ## Utilization
-- Run "demo_C2Shape.m" to compute and visualize the global refelectional intrinsic symmetry on a horse model. <br>
+- Run 'demo_C2Shape.m' to compute and visualize the global refelectional intrinsic symmetry on a horse model. <br>
-- Run "demo_moreSymmetriesShape.m" to compute and visualize all of the global intrinsic symmetries on a table model.
+- Run 'demo_moreSymmetriesShape.m' to compute and visualize all of the global intrinsic symmetries on a table model.

 ## Citation